Tasssadar/xboot_netbuild/README.md

 # XBoot netbuild
 A simple web builder for [XBoot bootloader](https://github.com/alexforencich/xboot) for XMega and ATMega chips.
-It does not contain all the opions nor chips yet, but works.
+It doesn't contain all the options nor chips yet, but works.

 ### Requirements
 * Apache